miguelric/RequestsLog/README.md

 # OIR DATA REQUESTS LOG PORTAL

 ## Development and Documentation Notes
-Hopefully this is helpful for future contributers...
+Hopefully this is helpful for future contributers.
 <details open>
 <summary>Table of Contents</summary>